 • bronchoscopy;

-• listening with a phonendoscope of the lungs;
+• listening to the lungs with a phonendoscope;

 • tomography of the lungs;

-The patient needs to protect himself as much as possible from the negative effects of the environment and other circumstances that can worsen his health.
+The patient needs to protect himself as much as possible from negative impact environment and other circumstances that could worsen his health.

-1. Take medications and traditional medicines on a regular basis.
+1. Take medications and traditional medicine on a regular basis.

 2. Quit smoking, including passive smoking.

-3. Try not to stay in places with gassed or polluted air.
+3. Try not to be in places with gassed or polluted air.

-4. Take preventive action to protect against infections.
+4. Apply preventive actions to protect against infections.
 Try to avoid crowded places, take medications to strengthen the immune system.

-5. Ventilate the premises more often, take walks.
+5. Ventilate the premises more often and take walks.

 6. Do breathing exercises.

-7. Eat a healthy diet.
-Eat foods rich in protein, potassium, vitamin C, calcium.
-Please note: dairy products that contribute to the formation of phlegm are contraindicated.
+7. Stick to the right diet.
+Eat foods rich in protein, potassium, vitamin C, and calcium.
+Please note: dairy products that contribute to the formation of sputum are contraindicated.

 9. Try not to salt your food.